Fed attacks inflation with another big hike and expects more

 The Fed’s move boosted its benchmark short-term rate, which affects many consumer and business loans, to a range of 3% to 3.25%, the highest level since early 2008.

-The officials also forecast that they will further raise their benchmark rate to roughly 4.4% by year's end, a full percentage point higher than they had forecast as recently as June.
-And they expect to raise the rate further next year, to about 4.6%.
+The officials also forecast that they will further raise their benchmark rate to roughly 4.4% by year's end, a full point higher than they had envisioned as recently as June.
+And they expect to raise the rate next year, too, to about 4.6%.
 That would be the highest level since 2007.

-On Wall Street, stock prices fell and bond yields rose in response to the Fed’s projection of further steep rate hikes ahead.
+And he stressed his belief that curbing inflation is essential to ensuring the long-term health of the job market.

+“If we want to light the way to another period of a very strong labor market," Powell said, "we have got to get inflation behind us.
+I wish there was painless way to do that.
+There isn’t.”

-Fed officials have said they’re seeking a “soft landing,” by which they would manage to slow growth enough to tame inflation but not so much as to trigger a recession.
-Yet economists increasingly say they think the Fed’s steep rate hikes will lead, over time, to job cuts, rising unemployment and a full-blown recession late this year or early next year.
+Fed officials have said they are seeking a “soft landing,” by which they would manage to slow growth enough to tame inflation but not so much as to trigger a recession.
+Yet most economists say they think the Fed’s steep rate hikes will lead, over time, to job cuts, rising unemployment and a full-blown recession late this year or early next year.

+“No one knows whether this process will lead to a recession, or if so, how significant that recession would be," Powell said at his news conference.
+"That’s going to depend on how quickly we bring down inflation.”

 In their updated economic forecasts, the Fed's policymakers project that economic growth will remain weak for the next few years, with rising unemployment.
 It expects the jobless rate to reach 4.4% by the end of 2023, up from its current level of 3.7%.
 Historically, economists say, any time the unemployment rate has risen by a half-point over several months, a recession has always followed.

-Fed officials now see the economy expanding just 0.2% this year, sharply lower than its forecast of 1.7% growth just three months ago.
-And it expects sluggish growth below 2% from 2023 through 2025.
+Fed officials now foresee the economy expanding just 0.2% this year, sharply lower than their forecast of 1.7% growth just three months ago.
+And they envision sluggish growth below 2% from 2023 through 2025.

 And even with the steep rate hikes the Fed foresees, it still expects core inflation — which excludes the volatile food and gas categories — to be 3.1% at the end of next year, well above its 2% target.